 There is a lot of murkiness surrounding the use of restraint in nursing homes and aged care facilities.
 While there are laws that protect patients in a nursing home from abuse, there are general principles and sometimes consent forms that allow for a particular resident to be restrained using physical force or medication.
 Sometimes, however, these carefully laid procedures are not followed, and result in elder abuse.

 Wrongful restraint intervention is assumed if a provider does not follow the Quality of Care Principles within Aged Care.
 These principles state that restraint should only be used as a last resort, noting that an approved aged care provider must not use physical or medical restraint unless the following applies to the person ordering restraint:

 Additionally, it must be shown that the restraint being used is the least restrictive form of restraint possible.
 The approved provider must have the informed consent of the patient or the patient’s representative in regard to the use of the restraint.

-The care and services plan documented for the patient must be in with Aged Care Quality Standards, and must clearly identify the following in a restraint clause:
+If the use of the restraint was necessary in an emergency, medical professionals must inform the patient’s representative as soon as possible, if not ahead of time.
+The care and services plan documented for the patient must align with Quality of Care Principles, and clearly identify the following in a restraint clause: